XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 [Being Mortal](https://www.goodreads.com/en/book/show/20696006) by Atul Gawande

-Sooner or later, we all need to learn how to say goodbye to our loved ones.
+Sooner or later, we all have to learn how to say goodbye to our loved ones.

 ---